 Fondation Hirondelle is a Swiss non-profit organization which provides information to populations faced with crisis, empowering them in their daily lives and as citizens.
-Founded in 1995 and based in Lausanne, Fondation Hirondelle is currently active in 8 countries on 3 continents.
+Founded in 1995 and based in Lausanne, Fondation Hirondelle currently implements media programmes in 8 countries in Africa and Asia.

 Through our work, millions of people in war-affected countries, post-conflict areas, humanitarian crises, and societies in democratic transition have access to media that speak to them and give them a voice.

 Independent, credible and impartial information that is close to its audience contributes to ending conflict and building more peaceful societies.
 Access to this type of information, which is recognized under Article 19 of the Universal Declaration of Human Rights helps: